 Some of you may know that last year my first book “Project Teen, Handmade Gifts your Teen will Actually Love” was published.
-As I was preparing my “teen gift guide” post for next week I realized the post was way too long and decided to break it up into two sections.
-Today I’m going to share some tips for creating handmade gifts for teens and next week I’ll recommend specific tutorials and patterns for you.
+Today I’m going to share some tips for creating handmade gifts for teens.

 If you’re sewing for a Teen there here are a few suggestions to help you out a bit:

 3 Tips for Giving Handmade Gifts to Teens and Tweens: